Preparing for Careers in Public Health

 The Penn State Master of Public Health (MPH) is a 42-credit degree program preparing students for exciting careers in public health.

-Students specialize in one of three public health tracks: Community and Behavioral Health, Epidemiology and Biostatistics, and Health Systems Organization and Policy.
+Students specialize in one of four public health tracks: Community and Behavioral Health, Epidemiology and Biostatistics, Global Health, or Health Systems Organization and Policy.

 As part of the MPH program, every student participates in both an internship and a capstone experience designed to take their knowledge into the workplace.

 Students in the Master of Public Health (MPH) Program complete a series of core courses as well as electives in one of four specialty tracks:

 - Community & Behavioral Health - Advanced instruction in health promotion and disease prevention.

 - Epidemiology & Biostatistics - Advanced instruction in the quantitative sciences, with a focus on applied epidemiological methods and practice.

 - Health Systems Organization & Policy - A focus on healthcare delivery models and systems, health economics, and applied policy.

 - Global Health - A focus on building skills necessary to identify, interpret, and understand global health concepts, as well as, apply these skills on both the international and local stage.

 The MPH degree program is accredited by the Council on Education for Public Health (CEPH).